jeremy-miller-grainger/product-poc/README.md

 }
 ```
 The product-poc is a proof of concept.
 There is only one product loaded into the pricing database at startup.
 There is only one product XML request loaded.
-Having said that, the product id given GET request path is ignored
+Having said that, the product id in the GET request path is ignored
 and the same content is returned for each request.